Keruspe/blog/posts/2013-01-03-knowing-your-system---part-7---contributing-to-exherbo.md

 * !pq <patch url> ::<repository> => Use this to submit the patch available at the given URL (use `git format-patch --stdout -M -C -C -1 | wgetpaste -r` to get an URL for your git commit) to the repository you specified.
-* !pd <pattern> => Use this to mark all the patches matching the given pattern as done, usefull when you want to resubmit an updated version of your patch.
+* !pd <pattern> => Use this to mark all the patches matching the given pattern as done, useful when you want to resubmit an updated version of your patch.
 * pl <pattern> => Don't ever use it in the channel, only use it in a private query with zebrapig.
 It will list all patches matching this pattern (which is optional).

-A special use-case is to submit your personal repository, you'll submit it as a patch, given its git url and specifying
+A special use-case is to submit your personal repository, you'll submit it as a patch, given its git URL and specifying
 ::unavailable-unofficial as the repository.

 Everything submitted to the bot will be reviewed by developers who'll tell you what's wrong in your patch and how you